JudgeSansDredd/allegro/README.md

    EMAIL_ADDRESS='your-email-address@example.com'
    JIRA_KEY='your-jira-api-key'
    PROJECT_KEY="ABC" # This will be the letter designation on all of your tickets

-   TEMPO_IN_USE=False # Does your company use Tempo to track time?
-   TEMPO_TOKEN='' # Tempo has its own api, you'll need a token there, too

    INCREMENT_SECONDS = 900 # 15 minutes, i.e. how grandular should we enter time?
    OVERCLOCK_CHANCE = 90 # 20 Percent chance you go over time on an issue